pelithne/client-credentials-flow-with-APIM/README.md

 ## Granting Application Permissions to the deamon
 You need to add application permissions to the API app-registration.
 This is required to enable OAuth 2.0 client credentials flow.

-Go to the API Proxy app registration you created previously, and edit its Manifest.
+Go to the API app registration you created previously, and edit its Manifest.
 You need to add an entry into the appRoles array specifying that the permission is for an application.
 For more info on this, feel free to have a look at https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps

 The appRoles array should now look similar to the one below.
 ````